Water, Watersheds and Wetlands

 Smolt

 Many changes occur when fry enter the smolt stage.
 They begin to seek deeper pools of cool water with less light.
-As they make their way downstream to the mouth of the river where fresh and saltwater meet, their bodies change to manage the intake of freshwater to saltwater, while their scales transform to colors of dark blue on their back to silvery hues on their bellies, acting as ocean camouflage.
+As they make their way downstream to the mouth of the river where fresh and saltwater meet, their bodies change to manage the intake of freshwater to saltwater.
+Their scales transform to colors of dark blue on their back to silvery hues on their bellies, acting as ocean camouflage.
 Coho salmon spend approximately two to three months in this transitional stage.

 Ocean-Going Adult

 Adult salmon make their way into the ocean and swim to cold, open waters.
-Here adult coho salmon will live in the ocean for 1.5 to 2 years.
+Adult coho salmon will live in the ocean for one and a half to two years.
 During this time, their goal is to feed and grow strong for the big journey back to their home stream.
 Salmon take advantage of the ocean’s buffet of food items including invertebrates like squid, shrimp and krill in addition to small fish such as herring, anchovies and sardines.
 Excellent habitat is equally important to salmon in the ocean as it is in freshwater streams.
 If ocean conditions are poor due to rising temperatures and pollution, the salmon’s food chain will be impacted threatening their survival.

 Spawner